DNS-Hackathon-2023/diggin-in/security.md

   - process isolation
   - user access
   - cache poisoning of resolver on host network (from inside)
-  - internal network DNS configuration exposure
+  - internal network DNS configuration and limited port scan exposure

   - global restrictions? (orchestration)
   - list of known hosts? (white-/black-listing)

-# Mitigations
+## Mitigations

 Restrictions set on host should be calculated (at a healthy a safety marigin) with regards to the host capabilities.